Bikeman868/OwinFramework.Pages/README.md

 technique for specific Pages, Layouts, Regions or Components and seamlessly mix these with Elements defined using any of the other techniques.

-To start a new website from scratch follow these steps:
+## To start a new website from scratch follow these steps

 1. In Visual Studio start a new project or type "ASP.NET Empty Web Application".
 This will create a project that contains very little.
 2. Go to the NuGet package manager and install these packages `Owin.Framework`, `Ioc.Modules.Ninject`, `Owin.Framework.Urchin`, `Owin.Framework.Pages.Framework`, `Owin.Framework.Pages.Html`, `Microsoft.Owin.Host.SystemWeb` - note that you might have to pick a specific version of `Microsoft.Owin.Host.SystemWeb` because each version targets only specific versions of .Net, for example "`install-package Microsoft.Owin.Host.SystemWeb -version 2.1.0`".